Skip to content

 2. Hammer ($10–30): Find a lightweight hammer with a comfortable grip, and keep it handy for assembly jobs and repairs.
 Keep a claw hammer around for carpentry and woodworking projects.

-3. Screwdriver set ($10–30): Purchase a screwdriver set with flat-head, square tip, and Phillips driver heads.
+3. Screwdriver set ($10–30): Purchase a screwdriver set with a flat head, square tip, and Phillips driver heads.
 These will help you install and change plumbing fixtures, control panels, switch plates, and appliance parts.

 4. Pliers or plier set ($15–45): Needle-nose pliers and channel lock pliers are useful for gripping, bending, and cutting materials.
 Slip-joint pliers have adjustable jaws that help you grip objects of various sizes.